ncalc/ncalc/README.md

 [![Discord](https://img.shields.io/discord/1237181265426387005?color=5b62ef&label=discord
 )](https://discord.gg/TeJkmXbqFk)

-NCalc is a mathematical expression evaluator in .NET.
+NCalc is a fast and lightweight expression evaluator library for .NET, designed for flexibility and high performance.
+It supports a wide range of mathematical and logical operations.
 NCalc can parse any expression and evaluate the result, including static or dynamic parameters and custom functions.
+NCalc targets .NET 8, .NET Standard 2.0 and NET Framework 4.8.

 ## Docs
 Need help or want to learn more?
 [Check our docs.](https://ncalc.github.io/ncalc)

-## Project Description
+## Learn more

-NCalc is a .NET library for evaluating mathematical expressions.
-It can handle various types of expressions, including those with static or dynamic parameters, as well as custom functions.
-It is supported by any target framework that accommodates .NET Standard 2.0.

-For additional information on the technique we used to create this framework please read this article: https://www.codeproject.com/Articles/18880/State-of-the-Art-Expression-Evaluation.
+For additional information on the technique we used to create this framework please read [this article.](https://www.codeproject.com/Articles/18880/State-of-the-Art-Expression-Evaluation)

+## Help
 > [!IMPORTANT]
-> If you need help, please open an issue and include the expression to help us better understand the problem.
+> If you need help, [please open an issue](https://github.com/ncalc/ncalc/issues/new/choose) and include the expression to help us better understand the problem.
 > Providing this information will aid in resolving the issue effectively.

 ## Getting Started